mikoskinen/Blazor.AdaptiveCards/doc/gettingstarted.md

 ### Handling Actions

-Similar to the first part of this tutorial, our cards contain two actions: OpenLink and Submit action:
+Similar to the first part of this tutorial, our cards contain two actions: OpenUrl and Submit action:

 ![](2019-10-07-19-00-13.png)

-The "Open weather service" action is of type OpenLink and it works automatically.
+The "Open weather service" action is of type OpenUrl and it works automatically.
 But we need to handle manually the "Share..." functionality using C#.
 As before, we add a little textbox above the component to display information about the action.
 But this time we "catch" the actual model from the card in order to display information:

 ```html {.line-numbers}
 @if (forecasts == null)